Tokyo Bay, Tokyo, Japan

 It is designed to fit into a hexagonally shaped space and will consist of multiple sets of three interlinked building legs.
 The set of building legs are placed to overlap with each other in a sequenced format, creating sky lobbies at the point of overlap, after every 320m.
 Each set of the building legs will have between 60 and 90 floors.

 The structure of the tower has been designed to bear the impact of the wind load.
-The inner side of the buildings walls will be mega-braced, while the sides will have concrete shear walls.
+The inner side of the walls of the building will be mega-braced while the sides will have concrete shear walls.

 The two sets of building legs are connected by large steel trusses at the overlapping common floors.
 The steel structure is set in the form of plane frames that are bound by the concrete finishing.